TobyHFerguson/cdsw-demo-short/README.md

 # Cloudera Data Science Workbench demos
 Basic tour of Cloudera Data Science Workbench.

-NOTE THAT A WORKAROUND IS REQUIRED UNTIL CDSW 1.1.0 ...
+Need simple workaround until CDSW 1.1.0 (a third party library has an issue :( )

 ## WORKAROUND
 Do NOT setup this project using CDSW's git mechanism.
 Instead: